endymion1818/team-documentation/sitehealthchecklist.md

 ### 2. Goal Completion

-We have identified the following goals for your visitors:

-- As an existing customer I want to log into the site
-- As a potential customer I want to buy a product
+#### As a potential customer I want to contact you quickly

+This goal can be achieved with difficulty:
+1. Complete a contact form
+2. Type out number into phone keypad

+Consider reducing friction by making your phone number live text and a clickable element.

-- As a dissatisfied customer I want to contact you quickly
+##### As a potential customer I want to find out what services or product you advertise

-These goals can be achieved in 0 steps from the home page.
-Consider reducing this.
+This goal can be achieved in 1 step from the home page.
+Consider reducing this by surfacing relevant content to the home page.

 ### 3. Accessibility